How to set a custom network fee?

 - Search for BTC in the coin list and click on it.

-- To set a custom fee click on the Network Fee.
-You will see a scale Slow to Fast, which indicates how fast your transaction will be included on the blockchain.
+- You will see a scale Slow to Fast, which indicates how fast your transaction will be included on the blockchain.
 By moving the cursor you can adjust the fee you wish to pay for the transaction.
 Your Available balance and Network fee will change accordingly.

 Important: if you set the network fee too low and the network will be overloaded, your transaction can remain unconfirmed for a long time (up to several days).
 The default network fee ensures the transaction to be included in the next 1-2 blocks.
 We recommend taking the default fee as a starting point.
 Note: Atomic Wallet won’t be able to speed-up your transaction on the blockchain if you set the network fee too low.
 In extra cases, you may use BTC.COM service to make a paid request for miners to pick up your transaction out of the queue.